bijokmathew/tips-for-easylife/README.md

 ### Features Left to Implement

 - Later versions of this projects will include more categories .
+- In future versions
-- In future versions, category section design will change in order to include more life hacks in different categories.
+    - Category section design will change in order to include more life hacks in different categories.
+    - Give an option to the user to filter the life hacks based on the update, popular etc.
+    - Give a search option so that user can easily search any specific hack tips,

 [Back to top](#Easy-Life-Tips)